 Colonial Penn’s guaranteed acceptance insurance, also called guaranteed issue insurance, is whole life insurance that is traditionally marketed toward seniors because there are no health questions asked and no medical exam required.

-It’s important to note that since guaranteed acceptance life insurance requires little to no underwriting, it is always priced higher than traditional life insurance and should only be considered a policy of last resort.
+It’s important to note that since Colonial Penn guaranteed acceptance life insurance requires little to no underwriting, it will usually be priced higher than traditional life insurance and should only be considered a policy of last resort.

 Other companies like AIG, Gerber or Mutual of Omaha that offer guaranteed acceptance insurance with the two-year waiting period will pay a modified death benefit that is typically the sum of all premiums paid plus 10% interest.

 Colonial Penn’s Guaranteed Acceptance Insurance Pricing

 The pricing method is rather simple in terms of calculating life insurance rates since the risk profile determines the death benefit of a unit and all units are priced at $9.95 per unit.

-Mrs. Jones, a sixty-year-old woman in average health is offered a unit of coverage equal to $1,635 in coverage at the rate of $9.95 per unit.
+Mrs. Jones, a sixty-year-old woman in average health is offered a unit of coverage equal to $1,676 in coverage at the rate of $9.95 per unit.
 Mrs. Jones wants to get as much coverage as possible so she purchases the maximum amount of units which is eight.
-Her death benefit after the two-year waiting period would be $13,080 with a monthly premium of $79.60.
+Her death benefit after the two-year waiting period would be $13,408 with a monthly premium of $79.60.

 As we mentioned earlier, a guaranteed acceptance or guaranteed issue policy should only be purchased as a last resort.
-These policies are for applicants who have severe or multiple health issues and cannot qualify for traditional life insurance that has a level death benefit and first-day coverage.Here are some comparisons using Mrs. Jones, the 61-year-old woman in average health who is purchasing a $13,808 policy from $79.60 per month from Colonial Penn:
+These policies are for applicants who have severe or multiple health issues and cannot qualify for traditional life insurance that has a level death benefit and first-day coverage.Here are some comparisons using Mrs. Jones, the 60-year-old woman in average health who is purchasing a $13,808 policy from $79.60 per month from Colonial Penn: